erogenousbeef-zz/BigReactors/Roadmap.md

 - When a wire burns out, it does not disconnect the power tap
 - Reactor glass breaks instead of dropping a block
 - Reactors are always marked as inactive when worlds are loaded
+- Tank/Inventory exposure buttons only show the top-left pixel of their respective image.
+Fix GuiImageButton.

 TODO - Alpha
 ------------